 - Development in Information technology and infrastructure are key components for Modern Banking services.
 For any customer, important factors that create value are quality of service, trust followed by technology, location, and type of bank.

-- Facilities like NEFT, RTGS and IMPS provides customer comfort of easy, simple and time-saving way to transfer amount from one account to other, including interbank transfer increasing transparency in the process and helpful for individual and business to settle payments.
+- Facilities like NEFT, RTGS, and IMPS provides customer comfort of easy, simple and time-saving way to transfer amount from one account to other, including interbank transfer increasing transparency in the process and helpful for individual and business to settle payments.

 - Challenges in front of RBI are making the availability of 24/7 to all customers; reduce paper-based payments, monitoring transactions to prevent money laundering.

-- RBI continuously collects data on fraud in online payment systems to form detailed framework.
+- RBI continuously collects data on fraud in online payment systems to form a detailed framework.
 Even with given challenges with proper education and awareness in people, electronic fund transfer systems like NEFT will help in growth, transparency, business structure in India.